5 ways to audit SEO on your eCommerce website

-1. Know how to deal with ‘out of stock’ pages
+1. Know how to deal with, ‘out of stock’ pages

-Out of stock products can be one of the biggest headaches for eCommerce websites, especially if they are still generating traffic and the products are in high demand.
-There are a few options, you can index the landing page and miss out on the visitors that its generating, or you can keep the page live, but this could result in everyone who lands on the page becoming annoyed as it looks like your taking no action.
+Out of stock products can be one of the biggest headaches for eCommerce websites.
+Especially if they are still generating traffic and the products are in high demand.
+There are a few options, you can index the landing page and miss out on the visitors that it’s generating.
+Or you can keep the page live, but this could result in everyone who lands on the page becoming annoyed as it looks like your taking no action.

 2. Ruthlessness when it comes to eCommerce UX

-Google has started to press user experiences more when it comes to ranking websites on their search engine and will continue to do so, especially with their new algorithm update coming in 2021.
+Google has started to press user experiences more when it comes to ranking websites on their search engine and will continue to do so.
+Especially with their new algorithm update coming in 2021.
 This means now is the time to get relentless on your quest to improve the user’s experience on your eCommerce website.

 3. Be strict with E-A-T and YMYL

-E-A-T and YMYL are priorities to factor into your website, especially for eCommerce sites, as they are considered high-risk websites to Google’s search quality rankers.
+E-A-T and YMYL are priorities to factor into your website.
+Especially for eCommerce sites, as they are considered high-risk websites to Google’s search quality rankers.
 Due to the fact, your website will have options to buy and asks customers to part way with money, you will need to work harder to satisfy Google’s requirements.

-4. Invest in product descriptions
+4. Invest in product descriptions for eCommerce SEO

 The fact that a lot of brands don’t bother making product descriptions is a major reason why you should.
-This will give you an edge on competitors and will also allow you to feed customers valuable information about your product.
+This will give you an edge over your competitors and will also allow you to feed customers valuable information about your product.
 Instead of creating one unique description for every single item, it may be worth creating a single page and include dynamic variations.
 This will reduce your workload and help you avoid uploading duplicate content.

 5. Take advantage of content marketing apps

-A lot of eCommerce websites tend to think that content marketing is not for them, or even that they don’t know how to effectively engage with an audience.
+A lot of eCommerce websites tend to think that content marketing is not for them.
+Or even that they don’t know how to effectively engage with an audience.
 Being an online retailer creates the perfect opportunity for you to offer advice to your target audience that will help them make decisions about purchases.

-There is a huge gap in the content marketing world that is yet to be filled by perfectly positioned eCommerce brands.
-As an eCommerce brand, you can provide a range of content from videos, photos, reviews, blogs and how-to guides, aimed towards your target audience, which will give a customer a wealth of opportunity to engage with your brand before making a purchase.
+There is a huge gap in the content marketing world.
+That is yet to be filled by perfectly positioned eCommerce brands.
+As an eCommerce brand, you can provide a range of content from videos, photos, reviews, blogs and how-to guides, aimed towards your target audience.
+Which will give a customer a wealth of opportunity to engage with your brand before making a purchase.

-The key thing to remember is to hold off from promoting your own products and genuinely help consumers find the right product for them.
+The key thing to remember is to hold off from promoting their own products and genuinely help consumers find the right product for them.
 This will help you build a genuine relationship with customers and your target audience, which will influence them to buy your products when the time is right.